bediger4000/squava/README.md

 Four cells of the same mark in a row (verical, horizontal or diagonal) wins for the player with that mark.
 Three cells in a row loses.

-You can [play it](https://rawgit.com/bediger4000/squava/master/squava.html) right now!
+You can [play the JavaScript version](https://rawgit.com/bediger4000/squava/master/squava.html) right now!

-There's a little ambiguity in that it isn't clear what to do if a single marker fills in a row of 3, say, and a diagonal of 4.
+The rules have a little ambiguity in that it isn't clear what to do if a single marker fills in a row of 3, say, and a diagonal of 4.
 Does that player win or lose?

 I chose "win", mainly because it's computationally easier to check for 4-in-a-row